 - To send the Conference proceedings and all required additional files for indexations to the scientific databases for evaluation and indexation.

 The timeline - between 2 and 4 months after the events, depending of the number of the accepted papers.
 However, how quickly the Conference proceedings will be available in the scientific databases is up to every database.
-There are providers with 2 -3 months process, there are others with evaluation process between one and two years.
-Everything depends of the scientific database and the number of accepted after peer review process papers.
-Have in mind, we couldn’t speed the process of indexations.
+There are providers with 2 -3 months process, there are others with an evaluation process between one and two years.
+Everything depends on the scientific database and the number of accepted after the peer review process papers.
+Have in mind, that we couldn’t speed the process of indexations.

-Every year, in the post conference period, the SGEM Conference Proceedings are sent for indexation in the most important citation and abstracting databases:
+Every year, in the post-conference period, the SGEM Conference Proceedings are sent for indexation in the most important citation and abstracting databases:

 SCOPUS - ELSEVIER